anders94/asynqlite/README.md

 # asynqlite

 Simple async/await wrapper for SQLite.
-Uses `sqlite3` behind the scenes adding a wrapper allowing async/await operation.
-It also greatly simplifies the the API.
+Uses `sqlite3` behind the scenes and greatly simplifies the the API.

 ## Install